Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :alt: DC Brick with connected Motor in Stack with Master, Chibi Extension and Power Supply as well as Stack with Master, Chibi Extension and Rotary Poti Bricklet
    :align: center
    :target: ../_images/Tutorial/tutorial_4_1200.jpg

+Now connect each stack separately to your PC and configure it with the Brick Viewer as described in the
+:ref:`Chibi documentation <chibi_configuration>`.
+It is necessary that you power up the slave stacks prior to the master stack, so please connect power first to the larger stack with the DC Brick and shortly after the small master stack (by connecting it over USB to your PC).

+If you have done all correctly you should see two Master Bricks, the Rotary Poti Bricklet and the DC Brick in the Brick Viewer.
+If this is the case you can run your previous written code without any change.

+Now you are able to control the DC motor wirelessly with the Rotary Poti Bricklet.
+Take this as a starting point and have fun ;)